Sinait: The Santo Cristo Milagroso

 Sinait houses the Sanctuary of the Miraculous Statue of the Black Nazarene (El Santo Cristo Milagroso), fondly called by its residents as "Apo Lakay," and a treasure of Ilocandia.
 History traces the life-sized statue to Nagasaki, Japan.
-It was probably sent floating in the sea by missionaries operating in secret in Japan (for fear of persecution during the Tokugawa Bakufu).
+It was probably sent floating in the sea by missionaries operating in secret in Japan to escape the destruction of churches in Nagasaki in 1614 on orders of the Tokugawa Bakufu.
 The box was found by local fishermen in the shores of Barangay Dadalaquiten Norte, on the boundary between Sinait and nearby Paguetpet (La Virgen Milagrosa), Badoc, in the year 1620, and fishermen from both towns carried it ashore.
 They found two statues inside the box—a statue of the Black Nazarene, and a statue of the Blessed Virgin Mary.
-According to legend, The fishermen from Sinait mysteriously were unable to move the statue of the Blessed Virgin Mary, but had no problems moving the Statue of the Black Nazarene.
+According to legend, the fishermen from Sinait mysteriously were unable to move the statue of the Blessed Virgin Mary, but had no problems moving the Statue of the Black Nazarene.
 The fishermen from Badoc, however, were able to move the Statue of the Blessed Virgin Mary (later called the La Virgen Milagrosa) with ease, as they were unable to carry the image of the Black Nazarene.
 They took the statues to their respective towns and were venerated.
 In 1656, with a spreading devotion to the Santo Cristo Milagroso due to its miraculous powers, the Black Crucifix was taken to the capital town of Vigan, since an epidemic was raging there and through the devotion of the faithful, many got cured.
 Because of this, it is considered as an intercessor of all kinds of affliction and sickness.
 In 1660, because of the growing veneration to the image, the faithful begun the construction of a permanent edifice to house it.
 It took the people of Sinait eight years to construct the church with funds provides by the Spanish Audiencia.
 Today the landing site of Apo Lakay is marked by a chapel at Lugo Beach in Barangay Dadalaquiten Norte, and is a place of pilgrimage for devotees, as with the nearby chapel marking La Virgen Milagrosa's landing site.

 Geography

+The Municipality of Sinait is bordered by the province of Ilocos Norte by Badoc and Nueva Era to the north, and Cabugao to the south.
+It is the northernmost municipality of the province.